orenskl/HiFiStreamer/README.md

 After installation and booting the UI should appear on the display, you can also access it via a browser here `http://hifistreamer`.
 The UI is composed of two tabs at the lower left of the screen:
-- **Player**: This is the Mopidy-Iris UI
+- **Player**: This is the Mopidy-Iris UI.
+    - Please note when you first login to the system you will have to setupa Mopidy-Iris connection, just press the ***submit*** button to go to the player UI.
+    - The rest of the Mopidy-Iris UI is self explanatory, if you need any assistance please go to [Mopidy-Iris](https://github.com/jaedb/Iris)
-- **System**: this is the HiFiStreamer settings application, currently the only supported functionality is setting the Audio Output device. (and a small About page)
+- **System**: this is the HiFiStreamer settings application, on the left there is the main navigation bar which consissts of :
+    - **Audio**: setting the Audio Output device.
+    - **Streaming**: Enabel streaming services (currently only **TIDAL** is supported).
+        - To enabled **TIDAL** press the radio button, you will be presented with a QR code and a link to authenticate with **TIDAL**.
+You can either scan the QR code or copy paste the link to another windows (or device) and authenticate your **TIDAL** subscription - This will require a **TIDAL HiFi Plus** Subscription - and then you are ready to go.
+    - **About**: General informationm screen.

 ## Setup